-As one of the fastest growing, and arguably the most open platform for the mobile space – Android is currently one of the best mobile development spaces in the game.
+As one of the fastest-growing, and arguably the most open platform for the mobile space – Android is currently one of the best mobile development spaces in the game.
 We think that Android has the potential to be the most popular place for users and developers alike.
-Not convinced?
-Take a look at the speed of Android’s ascendance in this amazing visualization:

-Certainly, we’re looking at other platforms – but Android is a perfect start for Calwell.
+Certainly, we’re looking at other platforms – but Android is a perfect start for CWL.

 About the application

-The Calwell application, at it’s base of usefulness, is simply a reader for new and noteworthy blog entries on the Calwell Blog.
+The CWL application, at its base of usefulness, is simply a reader for new and noteworthy blog entries on the CWL Blog.
 When you first open the application, you’ll be greeted with a “Start Reading” button and then taken to a list of items you have already read or new items that you haven’t yet opened.
 You’ll see new and unread items on the list with a blue log and items that you have read in black and white.
-To read any of the items on the list, simply touch one of them, to use your track pad to elect one.
+To read any of the items on the list, simply touch one of them, to use your trackpad to elect one.
 That simple.
 Once opened, you will see the article, images and links in a beautifully laid out manner – perfect for reading on your mobile device.

 |The main list|